AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 with a user selectable policy, for example upon exit of the program, for which the program main unit gets instrumented as well.

-To gather coverage data while the program is running and to output this data in the form of a source trace file eventually, the instrumented code relies on common data types and subprograms provided by a :term:`coverage runtime` library.
-The first thing to do for a given project is then to build and install the coverage runtime so it becomes available to the instrumented sources afterwards, as we will describe in the :ref:`instr-rts` section of this chapter.
+To gather coverage data while the program is running and to output this data in the form of a source trace file eventually, the instrumented code relies on common data types and subprograms provided by a :term:`coverage runtime
+<Coverage Runtime>` library.
+The first thing to do for a given project is then
+to build and install the coverage runtime so it becomes available to the instrumented sources afterwards, as we will describe in the :ref:`instr-rts` section of this chapter.

 Once the coverage runtime is setup, the simplest possible use of the instrumentation is on entire programs at once, with their main unit(s)